 - share decisions about your treatment options so that you’re supported to make an informed choice about what’s right for you.

 Realistic Medicine recognises that a one size fits all approach to health and social care is not the most effective path for you or the NHS.

-Realistic medicine is not just about doctors.
-‘Medicine’ includes all professionals who use their skills and knowledge to help people maintain health and to prevent and treat illness.
-This includes professions such as nursing, pharmacy, counsellors, physios and social work.
+Realistic Medicine isn’t just about doctors.
+‘Medicine’ includes all healthcare professionals who use their skills and knowledge to help people maintain health and to prevent and treat illness.
+This includes professions like nursing, pharmacy, counselling, physiotherapists and social work.

-Realistic medicine encourages shared decision making about your care and is about moving away from a “doctor knows best” culture.
+Realistic Medicine encourages shared decision making about your care.
+It’s also about moving away from a “doctor knows best” culture.
 This means your doctor or health professional should understand what matters to you personally and what your goals are.
-You are encouraged to ask questions about your condition and the possible care offered.

 - providing a personalised approach to care

 - reducing harmful and wasteful care

 By practising Realistic Medicine we can provide care that people really value.
 We can also help to deliver a more sustainable health and care system.

 If you would like to know more about Realistic Medicine, please visit the Realistic Medicine website.